Akpabio withdraws all defamation suits after priest’s sermon

 Relations between the two lawmakers deteriorated after Akpoti-Uduaghan accused Akpabio of influencing her suspension from the Senate in March 2025, following her public allegations of misconduct.

-Akpabio’s decision on Thursday effectively brings to an end all pending defamation-related legal disputes involving him, marking a public close to the litigations as the year begins.
+Akpabio’s decision, yesterday, effectively brings to an end all pending defamation-related legal disputes involving him, marking a public close to the litigations as the year begins.

 Disclaimer